Penalties for Inaccuracies: Calculating the Penalty: Penalty reductions for quality of disclosure: Helping

 What is important is the timing, nature and extent of the help the person provides to quantify the inaccuracies or under-assessment.

-- The timing relates to how soon the disclosure is made and the period over which the help is given.
+The timing relates to how soon the disclosure is made and the period over which the help is given.
 As well as there not being any avoidable delays there should be an active approach, providing information as early as possible.
+Where a person has taken a significant period to correct their non-compliance in relation to either an onshore or offshore matter, or they would previously have been able to make a disclosure through one of HMRC’s offshore disclosure facilities, they can no longer expect HMRC to give them the full reduction for the quality of disclosure.
+A ‘significant period‘ is normally considered to be over 3 years but may be less where the overall disclosure covers a longer period.

 Overall, helping you with quantifying the inaccuracies must be as active as possible and there are many different ways of achieving this.
 For example